awinabaab/alx-low_level_programming/0x00-hello_world/README.md

    - the output file should be named the same as the `C` file, but with the extension `.s` instead of `.c`

 ## 101-quote.c
-   A `C` program that prints exactly `and that piece of art is useful" - Dora Korpar, 2015-10-19`, followed by a new line, to the standard error
+   A C program that prints exactly `and that piece of art is useful" - Dora Korpar, 2015-10-19`, followed by a new line, to the standard error
    - not allowed to use any functions listed in the `NAME` section of the man (3) `printf` or man (3) `puts`
    - program should return `1`
-   - your program should compile without ay warnings when using the `-Wall` `gcc` option
+   - program should compile without any warnings when using the `-Wall` `gcc` option